Chapter 8, published 12.17.12, last updated 7.31.16. Details appended to chapter text.

 "Your call."
 He activated his omnitool.
 "ECM's hot."
 The commander shook out her shield arm; he took a breath—

 They all broke cover at once.
 Three muzzles on the wall, four bodies charging, cab door clattering to the ground, shields flaring against the bullets.
-Garrus released the charge and shot the alpha without waiting to see if the pulse had landed.
-Her head painted the concrete.
+Garrus released the charge and fired before confirming the pulse landed.
+The alpha's head painted the concrete.

 His spent clip hit the floor.
 Commander's shields one fifth capacity.
 Assault ejecting, scoped, dropped.